 - In The Legend of Spyro the Old Ways of dragon combat, particularly the Fury Wave attack, fall under the almost lost/destroyed category.
 It's implied that only the Elder dragons can teach the techniques, and there just aren't many Elder dragons (or any other dragons for that matter) left due to a years-long war

-- In Pokémon, many Pokémon, mostly Legendaries, have an attack only that Pokémon can use (under normal circumstances).
+- Many Pokémon, mostly Legendaries, have an attack only that specific Pokémon (and its family, if it has one) can use under normal circumstances.
 Bulbapedia lists the article as "Signature Move", but it's not to be confused with the trope Signature Move.

 - Yu-Gi-Oh!
 The Abridged Series' explanation for why nobody could summon Exodia until Yami did: "This game makes no sense and nobody could figure out how to do it!"